TERREMEMBER/znbase/docs/content/v2.0/reference/configuration/yugabyted.md

 ##### --bind_ip *bind-ip*

-The IP address to which `yugabyted` processes will bind.
+The IP address to which `ZNbased` processes will bind.

 ##### --daemon *bool*

-Enable or disable running `yugabyted` in the background as a daemon.
+Enable or disable running `ZNbased` in the background as a daemon.
 Does not persist on restart.
 Default is `true`.

 ##### --callhome *bool*

-Enable or disable the "call home" feature that sends analytics data to Yugabyte.
+Enable or disable the "call home" feature that sends analytics data to ZNbase.
 Default is `true`.

 ##### --ui *bool*